jechol/daybit-api-docs/source/includes/_api.md

 # **Topic: API**

 [Topic](#terms) are string identifiers of the channels.
 You can find trade and order related APIs in this section.
+It also shows how to use wrapper and expected response from it.
 For valid `topic` and `event` of the [message](https://hexdocs.pm/phoenix/Phoenix.Socket.Message.html), please look below.

 * Topic: `/api`